com-lihaoyi/mainargs/readme.md

 - `doc: String`: a documentation string used to provide additional information about the command

+- `positional: Boolean`: if `true` this arg can be passed "positionally" without the `--name` of the parameter being provided, e.g. `./mill example.hello hello 3 --bool`.
+Defaults to `false`

 - `hidden: Boolean`: if `true` this arg will not be included in the rendered help text.

 ## Customization